pourmalek/covir2/README.md

 ********************************************************************************************************************************************
+* Project: Combine and visualize international periodically updating estimates of COVID-19 at the country level (CovidVisualizedCountry) Countries without subnational estimates: Iran
-* Project: Rapid review of estimates of COVID-19 Iran - No 2
+* Project name at conception: Rapid review of estimates of COVID-19 Iran - No 2
-* Person: Farshad Pourmalek // pourmalek_farshad at yahoo dot com // [PubMed](https://pubmed.ncbi.nlm.nih.gov/?term=Pourmalek+F&sort=pubdate&size=200)
+* Person: Farshad Pourmalek pourmalek_farshad at yahoo dot com
 * Time (initial): 2021-02-10
-* **OBJECTIVE** Get and prepare component studies' estimates for Iran, combine them, and produce data files and graphs of combined estimates
 ********************************************************************************************************************************************

 <br/><br/>